 About 3 hours, but more complex procedures may take longer.

-The usual length of stay is 4-7 days.
-If there are any complications, a longer stay may be needed.
+The usual length of stay is 4 to 7 days.
+If you have any problems, you may need to stay longer.

 American Association of Neurological Surgeons